groggero95/tsca/REPORT.md

 return S;
 ```

-where `nb` is the total number of bits of the secret key, `a` and `b` are the two operands which are determined according to the Montgomery exponentation function:
+where `nb` is the total number of bits of the secret key, `a` and `b` are the first two operands which are determined according to the Montgomery exponentation function:

 ```text
 c = MM(k0,1,n);